C.I.C.L. F.A.Q.s

 How are matches created?

 Each Division Chairman creates a match schedule at the beginning of the season which pairs teams within that division.
 Half the matches will occur at each team's company ("home"), the other half, of course, are at the opponent's company ("away").
 Since each division is a geographical section of Chicagoland, traveling requirements are minimal.
 Teams qualifing for the League Playoffs may need to travel to reach the playoff-rounds' opponents.
-Some divisions are small enough for teams to play each other twice, but each team will play each team of the division during any one season.
+Some divisions are small enough for teams to play each other twice (or more often), but usually each team will play each team of the division during any one season.
 The date and details of any match are agreed by the Captains involved, so they can be scheduled as convenient for the teams' immediate needs.

 For any given match, the players are listed in rating order (captain has option to switch order if players within 100 rating points of each other) and plays an opponent at the same board from the other team.
 So Board 1 would pit each teams's best player, Board 2 would pit each teams's second-best player, etc. Line-ups are announced at the match and declared first by the home team.
 Color of pieces is assigned by giving Black to the odd-numbered boards for the home team.